DuBrazil/NitroBrut/README.md

 -Install "NitroBrut"

--Now launch discord + NitroBrut + Main and wait for the code to put it in main.py
+-Now launch discord + NitroBrut + Main and wait the code to put it in main.py

 -When u have the code, u just have ton copy the code and claim him.